fz172/fanfly/_posts/2024-02-20-trim_tab_problem.md

 minutes: 60
 ---

-As I start to fit the trim skin and piano hinge together, I immeidately ran into several problems.
+As I start to fit the trim skin and piano hinge together, I immediately ran into several problems.

 ## Problem